Tree Fertilization

 What is Mycorrhiza?

 Mycorrhiza is a beneficial fungus that grows on plant roots and helps them survive conditions of stress such as low fertility, drought, temperature extremes, and root pathogens.
 The beneficial fungi, Mycorrhizae, also prevent the tree’s roots from absorbing forms of pollution such as heavy metals and toxins in soils.
 Mycorrhiza promotes an increase in xylem cell number, cell wall thickness, and lumen diameter.
-Studies prove that trees injected with mycorrhiza, increase photosynthesis and use water more efficiently compared to trees that are lacking mycorrhizae.
+Studies prove that trees injected with mycorrhiza, increase photosynthesis and use water more efficiently compared to trees that lack mycorrhiza.

 Control group tree roots; no fertilizer and no Mycorrhiza